Renormalizing the Quark-Meson-Diquark Model: Analytical studies

-In contrast, our renormalized (and RG-consistent) QMD model allows us to perform these integrals without such assumptions or divergences.
-We can analytically solve the gap equation for the diquark condensate \(\bar\Delta\) at \(T=0\) in the chiral limit, obtaining \(\bar\Delta\) explicitly as a function of \(\mu\).
-Moreover, we derive an analytic expression for the gap equation for the vanishing gap at the critical temperature \(T_c\) as a function of \(\mu\) and \(\bar\Delta(T=0)\).
-Having obtained both quantities analytically for arbitrary chemical potentials, we can explicitly test the BCS relation \eqref{eq:originalbcs}.
+In contrast, our renormalized QMD model, as well as its RG-consistent treatment, allows us to evaluate the relevant integrals without such assumptions or encountering divergences.
+For massless quarks, i.e., $\sigma = 0$, at \(T=0\), we can solve the gap equation for the diquark condensate \(\bar\Delta\) analytically, obtaining an explicit relation between \(\bar\Delta\) and \(\mu\).
+Moreover, we derive a closed-form expression of the gap equation at the critical temperature \(T_c\), corresponding to the vanishing gap, in terms of \(\mu\) and \(\bDelgap(T=0)\).
+With both quantities accessible analytically for arbitrary chemical potentials, we can explicitly test the BCS relation \eqref{eq:originalbcs}.
+We note that the case $\sigma=0$ considered in the following section can alternatively be viewed as the mean-field solution of a quark-diquark model \textit{without} mesons, see for example Refs.~\cite{Braun:2018svj,Braun:2020bhy,Braun:2022olp} for discussions on similar models.

-In the remainder of this section we derive compact analytic formulae for the pressure, for the asymptotic diquark gap, and for the BCS ratio \(T_c/\bDelgapZero\), and identify which of the proposed approximations respect the BCS limit \eqref{eq:originalbcs}.
-Throughout, we write the diquark \emph{condensate} as \(\Delta_0\) and the corresponding \emph{gap} as $\DelgapZero$; the subscript '\(0\)' indicates that these quantities are evaluated in the chiral limit, \(\sigma=0\), at zero temperature, \(T=0\).
+In the remainder of this section we derive compact analytic formulas for the pressure, the asymptotic diquark gap, the speed of sound and for the BCS ratio \(T_c/\bDelgapZero\).
+In addition to the calculations for the renormalized model, we also study the asymptotic diquark gap for different RGC schemes, and identify which of the proposed approximations respects the BCS limit \eqref{eq:originalbcs}.

+We note that some of our results for the renormalized model, \cref{eq:weak_coupling_pressure,eq:delatasymp,eq:analytical_sos2}, have also been derived in Ref.~\cite{Andersen:2024qus} using dimensional regularization, demonstrating the consistency between the two approaches.
+Moreover, the BCS relation was independently derived in a model similar to the QMD model in Ref.~\cite{Deng:2006ed}.

+As before, and throughout the following, we use the overbar notation to distinguish the solution of the gap equation, $\bar{\Delta}$, from the general diquark field $\Delta$.
+The subscript \emph{gap} denotes the corresponding gap, obtained by multiplying $\Delta$ or $\bar{\Delta}$ with the diquark coupling $g_{\Delta}$.
+Finally, the subscript '\(0\)' indicates that the quantity, $\bar{\Delta}$ or $\bDelgap$, is evaluated at \(\sigma=0\) and \(T=0\).